 With a self-contained thermal acoustic blanket system with hydrophobic characteristics, a customer can prevent CUI.
 The blanket design’s key factor is separating water and moisture from the surface, which is a hallmark of the Shannon Acoustic Blanket Insulation LT450A-TT-HS and LT450A-TT-HES.
 To achieve a maximum weather barrier, an insulation blanket system must include a double sewn and binding-edge construction, an integral fastener, extended fabric flaps on closure seams and a CAD-shaped and contoured profile to match the component’s surface condition.
 For outdoor applications, blanket materials should be UV-rated to stave off deterioration due to sunlight.
 Adhering to these critical, design elements assures a positive outcome for customers.

 With these designs in mind, a customer can remove an insulation blanket and inspect surface conditions at any time.
 If manufactured and designed correctly, thermal acoustic blanket insulation allows mechanics to easily and quickly access components for service, inspection and repair.
 For instance, a blanket design with integral fasteners that are simple to open and close gives a mechanic access without needing wires or banding or tools.
 For blanket systems in environments below 450 degrees Fahrenheit (232 degrees Celsius), designs should incorporate a Velcro® vinyl extended flap to improve thermal-acoustic performance but also assure a weather tight, locking seam closure.
-To prevent corrosion under insulation, blanket systems should also include a low-point closure seam or a low-point drain grommet to expel damaging water or affluent.
+To prevent corrosion under insulation, blanket systems should also include a low-point closure seam or a low-point drain grommet to expel damaging water or effluent.